modelica/newsletter/_2024-03/fmi-news.md

 #### ASAM Conference in Munich Dec 4-5 2024

-The FMI Projekt will present "FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs" at the coming International ASAM Conference in Munich.
+The FMI Project will present "FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs" at the coming International ASAM Conference in Munich.
 You can meet us also at the Modelica Association booth there!

 We present three new layered standards for simulating virtual ECUs with FMI 3.0: